frontenddogma/web-development-glossary/manuscript/i.md

 : The principal communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.
 Its routing function enables inter-networking, and essentially establishes the Internet.&nbsp;[†](#w-internet-protocol)

 Internet Relay Chat
-: An application layer protocol that facilitates communication in the form of text.
+: An application-layer protocol that facilitates communication in the form of text.
 The chat process works on a client/server networking model.
 IRC clients are computer programs that users can install on their system or web based applications running either locally in the browser or on a 3rd party server.
 IRC was created in 1988 by Jarkko Oikarinen.&nbsp;[†](#w-irc)

 Internet Resource Locator
 : A locator defined by an Internet resource location standard.